 You see, WeChat requires what they call “real-name verification” in order to open a WeChat Wallet to send and receive money.

-I figure they do this to prevent any sort of digital money-laundering.
+I figure they do this to prevent any sort of digital money-laundering or to comply with China’s surveillance of foreigners and its own people.
 Who knows.

 This real-name verification can be completed in one of three ways: